 Over the past few years, the US Office of Civil Rights (OCR) has increased their focus on penalizing those who charge for copies of records.
 The HIPAA/HITECH laws set a cap of $6.50 for providing electronic copies of records to patients, or the entity providing the copy can attempt to justify why they can charge more than $6.50.
-Given the penalties and settlements that records management companies and the healthcare institutions they serve are incurring, even when attempting to charge just $15-20 for copies of records, OCR is clearly sending a message on this topic.
+Given the penalties and settlements that records healthcare institutions are incurring, even when attempting to charge just $15-20 for copies of records, OCR is clearly sending a message on this topic.
 As you can see in the links below, fines are ranging from $85K into the millions of dollars, and the OCR also views charging for records as an obstacle which increases the amount of time it takes for patients to obtain copies of their records.

 With the proposed 2021 change to the HIPAA laws, reducing the initial response time from 30 days to 15 days for patients seeking records to receive an initial response, charging patients for records will only continue to receive more scrutiny from the OCR.
 A private practice that charged only a few patients more than $6.50 would not likely receive a call from the OCR, but once a records management company is involved, the larger volume certainly attracts OCR attention.
 As OCR action on this topic continues, there is also ongoing litigation about what third parties such as law firms or insurance companies can be charged for copies of patient records, but this should not be confused with the core issue of charging patients.
 In addition to this federal standard, many states have even more stringent requirements, including several instances where the law prohibits patients from being charged at all for copies of records.

 If patients are charged more for their medical records than the federal and/or state laws allow, the medical provider will be held liable for the penalties which result.